 - Burnt-out lights.
 There are three main types of lights that need to be regularly maintained: headlights, taillights, and the lights lining the side of a truck.
 They must all work, and be clean.
 Not only do they allow the truck driver to see, but they also alert motorists to the fact that there is a truck nearby.
 That’s very important, particularly when other motorists and the truck are driving at night.

 - Overloading or unsecured cargo.
 Trucks are expected to carry cargo; it’s the foundation of their business.
 But there’s more to carrying that cargo than just throwing it onto the trailer.
 Trucks are only allowed to carry a certain amount of weight - the federally mandated maximum is 80,000 pounds total, truck and cargo.
 This helps make it easier for the driver to control the truck.
 Drivers must also ensure their loads are tightly secured and will not cause a dangerous spill, or tip the balance of the truck and cause a rollover accident.
 When they don’t, that’s another failure to maintain that often ends in tragedy.

 Wrecks that involve commercial trucks are already complicated.
 When they involve a failure to maintain on the part of the truck driver or the trucking company, they become even harder to pursue.
 Issues pertaining to a failure to maintain are not always visible or noticeable to other drivers, particularly in the aftermath of a serious accident.

-But an experienced truck accident lawyer will know the signs and what evidence to look for.
+But an experienced Boston truck accident lawyer will know the signs and what evidence to look for.
 We know what documentation to demand from the trucking company, and will work hard to get it for accident victims.